strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 :Data type: Char[4]

 :Domain:
-  Record the providers's year of birth YYYY format.
+  Record the practitioner's year of birth YYYY format.

 :Notes:
   If the year of birth is unknown, the following approaches should be used: